chef/automate/components/automate-chef-io/content/docs/install.md

 To configure Google Cloud Storage Bucket (GCS) backups of Chef Automate data stored in an externally-deployed Elasticsearch cluster:

 1. Install the [`repository-gcs` plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs.html) on all nodes in your Elasticsearch cluster.
-1. Follow the steps [outlined on Elasticsearch's website](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs-usage.html) to create a storage bucket and configure a service account to access it.
+1. Create a storage bucket and configure a service account to access it per the steps [described in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs-usage.html).
-1. Configure each Elasticsearch node with a GCS client configuration containing the proper GCS settings as [described in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs-client.html).
+1. Configure each Elasticsearch node with a GCS client configuration that contains the proper GCS settings as [described in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs-client.html).
-1. Enable GCS backups by adding the following settings to your config.toml:
+1. Enable GCS backups by adding the following settings to your `config.toml`:

     ```toml
     [global.v1.external.elasticsearch]